Powderpuff (sports): Blondes vs. brunettes charity football

 Blondes vs. Brunettes is a powderpuff football game played in cities across the United States.
 Proceeds from the event are donated to the Alzheimer's Association.
 The annual contests were started by Sara Allen Abbott, whose father, Texas State Representative Joseph Hugh Allen, died of Alzheimer's disease in 2008.
-Looking for a way to raise funds for the Alzheimer's Association, Abbott organized a powderpuff football game in tribute to her father, a lifelong football fan.
+Looking for a way to raise funds for the Alzheimer's Association, Abbott organized a powderpuff football game between blonde and brunette teams, in tribute to her father, a lifelong football fan.

-In the fall of 2005, the first blonde vs. brunette powder puff football game was played at Hains Point in Washington, D.C. and raised $10,000.
-Subsequently, the game searched for a more suitable home and moved around the Washington, D.C area before settling down at George Washington University’s Mount Vernon Athletic Field in 2009.
-The game has received considerable publicity which included feature articles in The Washington Post and local TV stations and has raised over $500,000 in the national capital area.
-Blondes vs. Brunettes Charity Football is currently played in 16 cities in the United States.
-Abbott plans to continue the expansion to more cities and eventually establish a "Blondes vs. Brunettes Super Bowl."
+In the fall of 2005, the first blonde vs. brunette powderpuff football game was played at Hains Point in Washington, D.C., and raised $10,000.
+Subsequently, the game searched for a more suitable home and moved around the Washington, D.C., area before settling down at George Washington University’s Mount Vernon Athletic Field in 2009.
+The Washington D.C game received considerable publicity including a feature article in The Washington Post.
+As the event spread to different cities, local media outlets used alliterative, attention grabbing headlines such as, "Blondes and brunettes battle it out to fund Alzheimer's research" and "Blondes Battle Brunettes at the Cotton Bowl".

+Abbott planned to continue the expansion to more cities and eventually establish a "Blondes vs. Brunettes Super Bowl."
+In 2014, Blondes vs. Brunettes Charity Football was re-branded to "RivALZ", allowing teams to form on rivalries other than hair color.

 Controversy

 Gender roles

-The games have faced backlash for enforcing gender stereotypes.
+Powderpuff games have faced backlash for enforcing gender stereotypes.
 Teachers and parents alike have criticized the games for "demeaning women's athletic ability", citing how the name implies that girls are fragile and only fit to play flag football.
 There is also the argument that girls should feel like they are able to play football whenever they want, and not have to have a special spectacle just for female students to participate in a male-dominated sport is a mockery of the abilities of female athletes.